Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

       mountPath: /models
 ```

 In this step we create a working `hs cluster` and provide the address, where the ML Lambda is running.
-After that we just upload 2 trained models.
+After that the trained model is uploaded.

 ### Deployment template